OS Features API

 * **Format:** GeoJSON, XML

-* **Data Source**: See [what-data-is-available](https://docs.os.uk/os-apis/accessing-os-apis/os-features-api/what-data-is-available "mention") for further information
+* **Data Source**: See [What data is available?](/os-apis/accessing-os-apis/os-features-api/what-data-is-available.md) for further information

 * **Coverage:** Great Britain